 4) BABY STARTING ON SOLIDS

-When your baby starts on solids, he/she will naturally start breast or bottle feeding less, and your milk will supply will decrease.
+When your baby starts on solids, he/she will naturally start breast or bottle feeding less (you might even have a baby refusing the bottle), and your milk will supply will decrease.
 If you are breastfeeding, you might not even notice it (I didn’t).
 However, if you are pumping you will notice that the amount of milk you can collect is going down.

 According to Kellymom, if baby started solids early (before around 6 months) or is eating lots of solids early on, you are more likely to notice a drop in supply.
 A very gradual start to solids around 6 months or later is less likely to affect milk supply.

 If this is the cause of your drop in milk supply, there’s nothing to worry about!
 This is a normal part of the breastfeeding journey.
 It just means your baby is growing up 🙂

 If you are pumping and bottle feeding your baby the traditional way (baby lying down horizontally and vertical bottle pouring milk into their mouth), there’s a very high chance that your baby is gulping milk down too quickly.

 When this happens, your baby’s brain doesn’t get the signal that they are full in time, and your baby will still be hungry at the end of the bottle.
 As a result, they might want to feed more than what they actually need, and you will be left with the impression that you are not producing enough milk.